NikkelM/Hades-II-CosmeticsAPI/README.md

 The library will automatically handle grouping cosmetics so that equipping one will unequip any other already equipped cosmetic in the same group.
 You can provide names, descriptions and flavour texts for various languages, as well as customize the voicelines used when purchasing, equipping or unequipping the cosmetic.

-For even more advanced usecases, you can also provide a function name that is called when your cosmetic is equipped.
+For even more advanced usecases, you can also provide a function name that is called when your cosmetic is bought or equipped.

 ## Usage